-See section 3.4, Enable certificate templates for issuance within MyID for details.
+See section 3.4, Enable certificate templates for issuance within MyID for details of enabling certificate policies.

 Note: If you want to archive certificates, you must archive them within MyID.
 Currently, archiving certificates on the remote CA is not supported.